- Native Plant Nursery

-Black ash is a slender tree, though not as tall as white ash.
-It seldom reaches over 50 ft.
-(16 m) or a diameter of 12 in.
-(30 cm).
+Black ash is a slender tree, and does not grow to be as tall as white ash.
+It seldom reaches over 50 feet (16 m) or a diameter of 1 foot (30 cm).
 It has compound leaves with pointed leaflets that turn yellow in the fall.
 Unlike white ash, it has no stem connecting the leaflet to the main stem.
-The bark is grey, with shallow fissures and becoming scaly as the tree ages.
+The bark is grey, with shallow fissures and becomes scaly as the tree ages.
 Buds are opposite and dark brown to almost black.
 The seeds are ripe in September and can hang on the tree until late fall.
 The samara (the actual seed plus the wing that it is attached to) is oblong and has a much broader seed cavity than the white ash.

 Generally only found along stream banks and the edges of swamps, although it was used for street plantings in some areas.
 It grows well in open stands of eastern white cedar, red maple and other swamp hardwoods.
 It does not tolerate shade.